 Statutory Maternity Leave: returning to work

+You're entitled to 52 weeks of Statutory Maternity Leave.
 You have employment rights and responsibilities when you return to work after Statutory Maternity Leave.
-Find out what these are and what to do if you have any problems or you are denied your rights.

 Returning to work after Statutory Maternity Leave